How To Announce Your New Business (and steal my actual email!)

 You’re not selling; you’re telling them what you’re up to, planting seeds, and, most importantly — sharing your excitement!
 I reached out to almost everyone I had worked with in the past or had a connection with, starting with my LinkedIn and Facebook contacts.
 Consider these people your warm audience.

-The seeds started sprouting and people would come back saying they knew someone who needed my copywriting or editing help or they needed help themselves.
+The seeds started sprouting, and people would come back, saying they knew someone who needed my copywriting or editing help or that they needed help themselves.
 More than half of my initial clients came from a referral and then another referral.
 Another significant portion of clients came from interactions on Instagram, Facebook, and LinkedIn, and people randomly finding me.

 ✅ My business gained traction quickly because I invested hours in these personal communications — NOT from SEO or ads (which I only recommend after you’ve proven you can get traction on your own).